azdavis/millet/docs/errors.md

 The fact that both the definition site and the corrected call site for `Func` have an extra `structure` keyword is a clue.

 The key is in the definition of `Func`.
-We use the syntax
+We use the syntax:

 ```sml
 functor Func (structure Param : SIG)